Does Home Insurance Cover Mold? When It's Covered & When It's Not

 When Does Home Insurance Cover Mold?

-The golden rule of home insurance mold coverage is simple: mold is covered when it results from a sudden and accidental covered peril — and excluded when it results from neglect, gradual damage, or poor maintenance.
+The golden rule of home insurance mold coverage is simple: mold is covered when it results from a sudden and accidental covered peril, and excluded when it results from neglect, gradual damage, or poor maintenance.
 Insurers treat mold as a maintenance issue unless you can directly tie it to a qualifying event listed in your policy.

-Here are the most common covered scenarios:
+Here are the most common covered scenarios in 2026:

 Covered Event Why It Qualifies